 A personal choice

-Where do you go to get some customised kit?
+Where do you go to get some customised kit and design your own cross-country colours?
 And what if you want to stray beyond one colour and incorporate a number into your colours?
 There are companies set up with this sole goal in mind, one being Super X Country.

 “So many people are obsessed with getting the right colour and design,” says Becci Harrold from Super X Country.
 “The choice of colour(s) and the design is so personal to them and it’s really interesting.